humanmade/altis-dev-tools/docs/testing-with-codeception.md

 composer dev-tools codecept console acceptance
 ```

-Even better, you can pause test executions programmatically and get a nice console where you can execute arbitrary commands, provided are in debug mode by supplying `--debug` flag to the `run` command ( note the need for the arguments separator `--` ), eg:
+Even better, you can pause test executions programmatically and get a nice console where you can execute arbitrary commands, provided are in debug mode by supplying `--debug` flag to the `run` command ( note the need for the options delimiter `--` ), eg:

 ```sh
 composer dev-tools codecept run acceptance -- --debug